Floorp-Projects/Floorp/modules/libpref/docs/index.md

 ### Rust
-Static prefs mirror variables can be accessed from Rust code via the `static_prefs::pref!` macro.
+Static prefs mirror variables can be accessed from Rust code via the `static_prefs::pref!` macro, for prefs which opt into this using `rust: true`.
 Other prefs currently cannot be accessed.
 Parts of libpref's C++ API could be made accessible to Rust code fairly straightforwardly via C bindings, either hand-made or generated.